fedir/fedir.github.com/_posts/2013-04-09-dynamic-robots-txt.md

      RewriteRule  ^robots\.txt$ /robots.php [NC,L]

-And after we could make whatever we want, to generate robots.txt of our dream in the best way.
+And after we could make whatever we want, to generate robots.txt of our dream in the best way with the help of PHP.

-     <?php
      error_reporting(0);
      // read static robots.txt template
      $robotsTxt = @file_get_contents('robots.txt');